Territorial Army (Malaysia)

-The Territorial Army of Malaysia (Askar Wataniah Malaysia, Jawi: عسكر وطنيه مليسيا) serves as the reserve component of the Malaysian Army.
+The Territorial Army Regiment of Malaysia (Rejimen Askar Wataniah Malaysia, Jawi: عسكر وطنيه مليسيا) serves as the reserve component of the Malaysian Army.
 Commonly referred to as the Territorial Army Regiment (Rejimen Askar Wataniah), it is the largest military reserve force in Malaysia.
 The formation comprises a variety of units, including infantry regiments, armoured squadrons, engineering squadrons, and other support elements.

 The Territorial Army forms one of the three principal components of the Malaysian Armed Forces Reserve, alongside the Royal Malaysian Naval Volunteer Reserve and the Royal Malaysian Air Force Volunteer Reserve.

 As of the current command structure, the Territorial Army is led by Major General Dato' Mohammad Razeif Che Ahmad, who holds the appointment of Assistant Commander of the Reserve Force (Asisten Panglima Pasukan Simpanan), reporting directly to the Chief of Defence Forces, who concurrently serves as the Commander of the Reserve Force (Panglima Pasukan Simpanan).

 Etymology

 The official Malay name of the formation is Askar Wataniah Malaysia, while its official English designation is the Territorial Army of Malaysia.
 The lineage of this name dates back to 1958, following the enactment of the Territorial Army Ordinance 1958, under which the force was formally established as the Askar Wataniah Malaya (Territorial Army of Malaya).
 The name was inspired by resistance groups that had operated during the Second World War, notably the Askar Melayu Setia and the Wataniah Pahang.

 According to Dewan Bahasa dan Pustaka, both "askar" and "wataniah" are loanwords of Arabic origin.
 The word "Askar" (عسكر) translates to "military" or "soldier", while "Watan" (وطن) means "homeland".
 The suffix -iah is an Arabic-derived noun-forming element used in Malay to indicate abstract concepts or affiliations.
 Thus, Wataniah can be interpreted as "related to the homeland".
 In modern Arabic usage, as cited in A Dictionary of Modern Written Arabic (1976) by Hans Wehr, "Wataniah" denotes "patriotism" or "love for the homeland".

 In colloquial Malaysian usage, the formation is often referred to as the Territorial Army Regiment (Rejimen Askar Wataniah), although this is somewhat misleading.
 The term is more appropriately applied to the 500-series Reserve Regiments, which form the core infantry component of the Territorial Army.
 In reality, the Territorial Army consists of a broad array of units, including infantry regiments, armoured squadrons, engineer squadrons, and other combat and support elements.